wlee075/CZ4031_Assignment2/README.md

 - Move to this directory
 - Execute `python project.py`
 - Amend `host`, `database`, `port`, `username` and `password` if system settings differ from .config file
-- Select SQL from button selections
-- To generate query plan: Enter query in `Query` section and press `Explain`
+- Select SQL from button selections.
+Alternatively, enter query in `Query` section and press `Explain` to generate query plan
 - To parse query plan: Enter query plan in `Query Plan` section or directly press `Parse`

 ## Source